CSCfi/csc-user-guide/docs/apps/braker.md

 ```text
 sinteractive -i
 ```
-BRAKER can utilize several computing cores and can require signicant amount of memory so you should reserve more than the default resources for your interactive batch job.
+BRAKER can utilize several computing cores and can require significant amount of memory so you should reserve more than the default resources for your interactive batch job.
 For example 4 cores and 32 GB of memory.

 In batch job, you can initialize BRAKER environment with command